w3c/ColorWeb-CG/hdr_html_canvas_element.md

   1. Pseudo-linearize the HLG signal exploiting its backwards compatibility with SDR consumer displays
   2. Convert from ITU BT.2100 color space to sRGB color space
-  3. Convert back to non-linear using a reciprocal transform
+  3. Convert to non-linear sRGB values

 _NOTE_ This transform utilises the backwards compatibility of ITU-R BT.2100 HLG HDR with consumer electronic displays.
 Prior to display, the gamut may need